 Amps also change the tone of the sound a great deal.
-With acoustic guitars this is done by shape, materials and size.
+With acoustic guitars this is done by the shape, materials and size of the actual guitar.
 This also has some impact with electric guitars, but it is far less noticeable.
 This is why some amps are preferred by metal guitarists, and others are loved by jazz players.

-Guitar amps can be categorized in a few different ways.
-The common thread shared by all of them is what they do.
-When you pluck a guitar string on an electric guitar, a series of magnets called the pickups positioned underneath the strings converts the motion into an electric current.
+While there’s numerous types of amp, in essence they all do the same thing: when you pluck a guitar string on an electric guitar, a series of magnets (called pickups) positioned underneath the strings converts the motion into an electric current.
 This current is passed along a wire into the guitar amp, which amplifies the signal.
 This signal is then passed along to the speakers, which may be built directly into the guitar amp.